-Is Mexico City safe for new travelers?
+Is Mexico City safe for new and unexpecting travelers?

 Mexico City is one of the most populated cities in the whole country and is famous for its colonial-style architecture, iconic art scene, aromatic cuisine, and rich cultural heritage.

 It’s right smack bang in the middle of Mexico, so many who travel through Mexico from north to south or vice versa will make the stop.

 Yes, but the thing is, many visitors who travel to places in Mexico always need to see how safe the area they’re looking at truly is.

 It would be wise to do this, and you may consider the idea that Mexico’s cartels may most likely interact with the capital city.

 However, this is largely untrue and you can never trust the news reports to reflect reality all the time.

 With that in mind, below are some facts to help you trust in Mexico City.